How to Make Crema de Chayote (Creamy Chayote Soup)

-This delicious Sopa de Chayote Recipe is my Mexican spin on butternut squash soup.
+This delicious crema de chayote recipe is my Mexican spin on butternut squash soup.
 With its creamy blend of tender chayote squash and savory seasonings, it’s the perfect Mexican soup for chilly days.

 WHY I LOVE THIS RECIPE

-Nutritious and delicious: Chayote squash is packed with vitamins and minerals, and its mild flavor is perfect in a creamy soup.
+- Nutritious and delicious: Chayote squash is packed with vitamins and minerals, and its mild flavor is perfect in this chayote soup recipe.

-Easy to make: With simple ingredients and an easy-to-follow recipe, anyone can make a delicious bowl of chayote squash soup in no time.
+- Easy to make: With simple ingredients and an easy-to-follow recipe, even a novice cook can make a delicious batch of sopa de chayote!

 WHAT IS A CHAYOTE?